 Furthermore, the bill outlines the effective dates for its provisions, with certain sections taking effect on September 1, 2025, and others on September 1, 2027.
-It also clarifies that the act will supersede conflicting provisions from previous legislation.
-Overall, the amendments aim to enhance the process of handling complaints about unethical conduct in state government while ensuring the confidentiality of sensitive information.
+It also clarifies that the act will supersede conflicting provisions from previous legislation, ensuring a streamlined approach to handling complaints and maintaining the integrity of public servants.
+Overall, the amendments aim to enhance the ethical oversight of government conduct while balancing the public's right to know about unethical behavior.

 As Passed By the House -- Official: 3-1223), 3-1223